Guy-92/Windows-10-KVM-in-Fedora-37/Guide.md

 ```

-6) Copy the full XML, go back to Virt-Manager, delete everything there and paste the edited XML, click apply and Virt-Manager will add the missing addresses.
+6) If you edited the XML in a text editor, copy the full XML, go back to Virt-Manager, delete everything there and paste the edited XML, click apply and Virt-Manager will add the missing addresses.

 # How to get your address domain